Learn about actual and potential costs

 Find the vendor to meet your needs

-Market share concentration in the travel management software market is low, with the top four companies (SAP SE, TriNet Group, Certify and Expensify) accounting for less than 30.0% of total market revenue.
-According to ProcurementIQ estimates, there are about 600 vendors of travel management software in the United States.
-The...
+Market share concentration in the travel management software market is low, with the top four companies accounting for less than 30.0% of total market revenue.
+According to ProcurementIQ estimates, there are about 120 vendors of travel management software in the United States.
+The market is made up of large and...
 Subscribe to learn more.

 Questions to ask potential suppliers